NVIDIA/cuda-quantum/docs/sphinx/using/basics.rst

 Building your first CUDA Quantum Program
 -----------------------------------------

+.. _building-your-first-kernel:

 .. tab:: Python

+  ..
+    FIXME :: comment back in when updated python rolls out.
     We can define our quantum kernel as we do any other function in Python, through the use of the `@cudaq.kernel` decorator.

+  We can define our quantum kernel in Python through the use of the :func:`cudaq.make_kernel` function.
   Let's begin with a simple GHZ-state example, producing a state of maximal entanglement amongst an allocated set of qubits.

   .. literalinclude:: ../snippets/python/using/first_kernel.py